Crivoi/sportCompassStore/README.md

 In order to run this project you can either download it as a ZIP file directly from this repository or, if you have GIT installed on your computer, open a GIT Bash and run:
  - git clone "https://github.com/Crivoi/sportCompassStore.git"

 After that, open a command prompt and navigate to the "sport_compass_store" folder inside the project and run:
+ - npm install - this will install all needed dependencies

+You can then run
- - npm start
+ - npm start - to start the app at [localhost:3000](http//localhost:3000)

-For the testing enviroment, inside the same folder, run:
+For the testing enviroment, inside the same folder, but in another command prompt (keep the other one running) run:
  - npm run cypress - this should open the **Cypress** interface from which you can select the *sample_spec.js* file and open it, which will begin testing (it may take 45-60 seconds for the test to run for the first time)

 If all the requirements in the next section are met, the browser should open up and the store should be visible for you to browse and enjoy.